OnwardForward/Add_all_users_to_groups/README.md

 This script will help  to add all regular users in a server to new groups created.

-This minor adjusment just change nfsnobody to nobody because in some systems noboby has user id superior to 1000
+This minor adjusment just change nfsnobody to nobody because in some systems only noboby user has user id superior to 1000